bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 - System tables provide granular visibility of all activity within Databricks.
 - System tables only provide DBU based billing insights, access to Azure Costs may require alternate reporting to be developed by the Azure administrator.
 - By default, only Databricks Account administrators have access to system tables such as billing.
-This is a highly privileged role and is not fit for sharing broadly. https://learn.microsoft.com/en-au/azure/databricks/admin/system-tables/
+This is a highly privileged role and is not fit for sharing broadly.
+[Learn more](https://learn.microsoft.com/en-au/azure/databricks/admin/system-tables)
 - Workspace administrators need to be delegated access to system tables, and likely restricted to their domain / workspace via dynamic system catalog views with RLS applied based on workspace ID. (repo available on request)

 #### Usage reports

-- Databricks supplies an out of the box Databricks Usage Dashboard which requires Account-level rights to view (To use the imported dashboard, a user must have the SELECT permissions on the system.billing.usage and system.billing.list_prices tables). https://learn.microsoft.com/en-au/azure/databricks/admin/account-settings/usage
+- Databricks supplies an out of the box Databricks Usage Dashboard which requires Account-level rights to view (To use the imported dashboard, a user must have the SELECT permissions on the system.billing.usage and system.billing.list_prices tables.
+[Learn more](https://learn.microsoft.com/en-au/azure/databricks/admin/account-settings/usage)

 ### Domain / Workspace Administrator Role